If I had the notion that soap making was this easy, I would be a soap manic by now!

 After baking all day on a late Sunday afternoon last summer my mother and I sat across from each other flipping through pages of in depth soap making books.
 We had been talking about making handmade soap for a least year and we were itching to get started!
 The books were filled with all the tools we would need, safety instructions for working with lye, how to store soap, and the list goes on.
 The more we read the more we felt our dreams of making handmade soap would never come true.

 Several months later as the leaves turned gold and crimson on the trees, I came across a soap making project on Pinterest that said you could make soap in less than 10 minutes.
 Shocked and skeptical, but interested I clicked the link to visit the website.
 “When what to my wondering eyes should appear”, but a soap making recipe without a workshop full of tools, scary safety instructions, or lye!
 The recipe used an utterly simply natural goat milk soap base.
-I found pounds of it at my local Michaels Craft Store!
+I found pounds of it at my local craft store!
 Wouldn’t you know the next weekend, our dreams of soap making came true!!
 And yours can too, try our simple handmade recipe for Lavender Goat Milk Soap below.
 This post contains some affiliate links for your convenience, read full disclosure policy.

 Supply List for Lavender Goat Milk Hand Soap: